eeoooo/MINI-PROJECTS-HTML-CSS/README.md

    -  to give gradient black cover , "linear-gradient(transparent, rgba(0, 0, 0, 0.5))"
    -  "margin-bottom: -5px;" : It can be given a minus number to make the item go its oposite direction"
    -  use "resize:none" for the textarea
+   -  "display: inline-flex;"
+   -  <hr> tag to make horizontal line
+   -  "max-height:0;" to hide item
+   -  can add(define) class name in css file only !
+   -  ".classList.toggle()" from JS
+   -  "transition: [other css item] [time] " and in transition element, items can be multiple
+   -  "setItem(), getItem()" in JS